FarronF/limerick-council-meetings/meetings/2020/10/02-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 24th July 2020.md

 Superintendent stated that a lot of work has been done by the Gardai in relation to this matter which

 has had good success.
-He appealed to the public for their help in addressing this matter also.--- **8.Notice of Motion submitted by Councillor Sarah Kiely**
+He appealed to the public for their help in addressing this matter also.
+---
+**8.Notice of Motion submitted by Councillor Sarah Kiely**

 *“In light of the* *Covid-19 Mobility Plan to reopen Limerick city centre extra resources are badly needed*